griptape-ai/griptape-trade-school/docs/setup/01_setting_up_environment.md

 ### Installing VS Code Python Extension

-The [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python){target="_blank"} for Visual Studio Code provides rich support for the Python language, including features like IntelliSence, linting, debugging, code formatting, and more.
+The [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python){target="_blank"} for Visual Studio Code provides rich support for the Python language, including features like IntelliSense, linting, debugging, code formatting, and more.
 It really makes life easier for Python developers.

 1. With VS Code open, go to the Extensions tab, or choose **View --> Extensions**
 2. Search for `Python`, or go to [Python]((https://marketplace.visualstudio.com/items?itemName=ms-python.python){target="_blank"} in your web browser.